Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 vouch MUST be treated as unsuccessful or indeterminate.

 ### Simple Overview (Vetting)

+When Alice wants to confirm that Bob controls a particular telephone number:

+1. Alice and Bob share a secret (e.g., "elephant").

+2. Alice initiates a "Wake Call" to Bob using a special prefix (`+101`) and her agreed vetting caller-id.

+3. Bob's CIDVV platform recognizes the vetting caller-id, computes a short-lived Recognize Token, and rejects the call.

+4. Alice's platform then sends a "Recognize Call" using the Recognize Token as the caller-id.

+5. Bob's platform verifies the token and responds with an "Auth Call" using an Auth Token.

+6. Alice's platform verifies the Auth Token.
+Both sides now consider the vetting successful.

+### Detailed Vouching Procedure

+When Alice wants to place a call to Bob using her asserted caller-id, the following steps are performed:

+1. Alice’s CIDVV platform is notified of her outbound call attempt to Bob (using her Asserted Caller-ID).
+This notification is typically done by Alice’s SBC or gateway sending an INVITE to the CIDVV platform.
+The CIDVV platform rejects this INVITE with a SIP 404 (Not Found) response so that the original call can continue toward the PSTN.
+Note that the exact notification mechanism is implementation-specific and may use other methods (e.g., an API call or STIR signing request) in future deployments.

+2. Bob’s CIDVV platform intercepts the incoming call from Alice and holds it (does not yet alert Bob’s phone).

+3. Bob’s CIDVV platform initiates two short verification calls back to Alice (in either order or in parallel):

+   a.
+One verification call with Calling Party Number prefixed by `+100`.

+   b.
+One verification call with Calling Party Number prefixed by `+101`.

+   Both calls are directed to Alice’s Asserted Caller-ID.

+4. Alice’s CIDVV platform intercepts each verification call and performs the following actions:

+   a.
+For the call with `+100` prefix: Rejects the call with SIP **486 Busy Here**.

+   b.
+For the call with `+101` prefix: Rejects the call with SIP **603 Call Rejected**.

+5. Bob’s CIDVV platform evaluates the responses to both verification calls.

+6. If both verification calls receive the expected responses (486 for `+100` and 603 for `+101`) within the Validity Window, Bob’s CIDVV platform:

+   a.
+Considers the vouching successful.

+   b.
+Allows the original call from Alice to proceed and ring through to Bob.

+7. If either verification call fails to receive the correct response, times out, or does not complete within the Validity Window, Bob’s CIDVV platform:

+   a.
+Considers the vouching failed.

+b.
+May take any of the following actions on the original call (implementation specific):

+   - Reject the call (e.g., with SIP 603 Call Rejected).
+   - Route the call to Bob’s voicemail.
+   - Allow the call to ring through to Bob with a visual warning on the display (e.g., "Unverified Caller-ID").

+### Detailed Vetting Procedure

 When Alice wants to confirm that Bob controls a particular telephone number, the following protocol is used: